A Content Refresh Workflow for Small Content Teams

 - Structure: fix the H1/H2 flow, add missing sections, and move definitions earlier.

-- Depth: add examples, decision criteria, and FAQs that match current intent.
+- Depth: add examples, decision criteria, FAQs, and source-backed explanations that match current intent.

 - Routing: add internal links to related guides, tools, pricing, or sample reports.